justinsmorganHHC/custom-smooch-web-ui/README.md

 # Creating your own UI for the Smooch Web Messenger

-If needed you can completely replace Smooch's default Web Messenger UI with your own interface.

 The Smooch Web messenger comes with a rich prebuilt user interface with the option to configure the interface using the [Smooch dashboard](https://docs.smooch.io/guide/web-messenger/#styling-the-conversation-interface) or the [REST API](https://docs.smooch.io/rest/#web-messenger-integration).

+**If needed you can completely replace Smooch's default Web Messenger UI with your own interface.**

 Although you can replace the default UI, note that this means rewriting support for all the [Smooch message types](https://docs.smooch.io/guide/structured-messages/), that you want to support in your custom UI.

 ## Overview